expo/react-native-appearance/README.md

 Access operating system appearance information on iOS, Android, and web.
 Currently supports detecting preferred color scheme (light/dark).

+> ⚠️ [Appearance](https://reactnative.dev/docs/appearance) in React Native core is recommended unless you have a good reason to use the library (eg: you're on an older React Native version.)
+This project is archived now that it will not be needed going forward.

 ## Installation

 Installation instructions vary depending on whether you're using a managed Expo project or a bare React Native project.